jge162/Action-Workflows/README.md

 ## Up to you to decide on your triggers, I used `push` and `pull_request.`

-A good one to use is also `workflow_dispacth`, to manually run the action.
+Also, a good one to use is also `workflow_dispacth`, to manually run the action.

 ```yaml
 name: Run Python file